FeralInteractive/romeremastered/documentation/data_file_guides/feral_descr_ai_personality.md

 The existing personalties can be found at the bottom of the file.

-There are currently 27 different personalities and the number of personalities is limited to a maximum of 32.
-Adding any addional personalities to this file beyond this number will not work.
+There are currently 27 different personalities and the number of personalities is no longer limited as of the 2.0.4 update.

-**TODO** Potentially incraese the limit of allowed personalities.

 ### Example of feral_descr_ai_personality.txt
 Below contains a single example of all 4 parts of the personality system.